respeer-ai/docs/docs/en_US/CheCko/ImportPrivateKey.md

 # Import private key

-User can import exists private key into CheCko wallet.
-The imported accounts could not be recovered with wallet's mnemonic.
+Users can import the existing private key into CheCko wallet.
+The imported accounts could not be recovered with the wallet's mnemonic.

-### Import account with private key
+### Import account with the private key

 <br>
 <center>